AzuriteLab/AGL/Template.md

 This agreement considers the user agreeing to the terms at the moment the product is purchased or acquired.

-This agreement considers interpreted under the laws of the country to which the copyright owner belongs.
+This agreement considers interpreted under the morals of the country to which the copyright owner belongs.

 The contents of this agreement may be changed by the will of the authors or copyright holders.